Deva-u7/aws-sqs-service/README.md

 # AWS SQS Service

 This repository is dedicated to demonstrating the use and functionality of Amazon Simple Queue Service (SQS) using Java.
-It contains various examples and code snippets to help you understand how to[...]
+It contains various examples and code snippets to help you understand SQS

 ## Table of Contents